Outburn-IL/foob-docs/installation.md

 ```shell
 FUME> zpm
 ```
-5. On the next step, you have to switch ZPM to use the package registry: (in the following example, Outburn private registry is used.
+5. On the next step, you have to switch ZPM to use the package registry.
+In the following example, Outburn private registry is used.
 Yours will vary.
-To get credentials for the Outburn private registry, please send the request to **info@outburn.co.il**)
+To get credentials for the Outburn private registry, please send the request to **info@outburn.co.il**:

 ```shell
 zpm:FUME> repo -r -n registry -url http://ec2-3-124-79-139.eu-central-1.compute.amazonaws.com:52773/registry/ -user **** -pass ****